Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Introduction

-\citet{LR2011} have shown that the luminosity of the accretion disk observed in different bands may decay with diverse power-law indexes.
-For TDEs with the well-evolved optically thick disks, the observed X-ray light curves should decay following the form of a power-law multiplied by an exponential, which is caused by the Wien tail of the disk spectrum \citep{2020MNRAS.492.5655M}.
-Moreover, when mass falls back to the SMBH at super-Eddington rate, an outflow could be launched from the accretion disk.
-The luminosity of the outflow can decay with time more shallowly than $t^{-5/3}$ \citep{SQ2009}.
-The mass fallback rate can deviate from the $t^{-5/3}$ decay rate because of the orbital eccentricity \citep{HSL2013,HZL2018,2020ApJ...900....3P}, the survived core through partial tidal disruption \citep{GRR2013}, the stellar internal structure \citep{LKP2009,MGR2012}, and the penetration factor $\beta=r_{\rm t}/r_{\rm p}$ \citep{2020ApJ...900....3P}, where $r_{\rm p}$ is the pericenter distance radius.
+Some possible reasons for the deviation of the light curve from the $t^{-5/3}$ law are discussed in current literature.
+The following are the three main reasons among them.
+First, the fallback debris would cause a self-crossing shock by a relativistic apsidal precession \citep{2015ApJ...804...85S,2015ApJ...806..164P,2020ApJ...904...73R}, outflowing a significant fraction of the debris \cite{2020MNRAS.492..686L}.
+Moreover, the secondary shock due to subsequently occurring collision forms an accretion disk.
+The bolometric luminosity at the photosphere clearly deviates from the $t^{-5/3}$ decay \citep{2020MNRAS.495.1374B}.
+Second, even though the mass fallback rate follows the $t^{-5/3}$ law, the radiative fluxes emitted from the accretion disk or disk wind modify the light curve variation. \citet{LR2011} have shown that the luminosity of the accretion disk observed in different bands may decay with diverse power-law indexes.
+For TDEs with well-evolved optically thick accretion disks, the observed X-ray light curves should decay following the form of a power-law multiplied by an exponential, which is caused by the Wien tail of the disk spectrum \citep{2020MNRAS.492.5655M}.
+Moreover, when mass falls back to the SMBH at a super-Eddington rate, an outflow could be launched from the accretion disk.
+The luminosity of the outflow can decay with time shallower than $t^{-5/3}$ \citep{SQ2009}.
+Final, the mass fallback rate can deviate from the standard $t^{-5/3}$ rate due to external and internal properties of the tidally disrupted star, such as: its orbital eccentricity \citep{HSL2013,HZL2018,2020ApJ...900....3P}; its orbital energy and angular momentum, the combination of these two quantities defines how deep its orbit reaches inside the tidal radius (we define a penetration factor $\beta=r_{\rm t}/r_{\rm p}$, where $r_{\rm p}$ is the pericenter of the stellar orbit around the black hole); the detailed stellar internal structure and the possible survival of a stellar core during a partial tidal disruption \citep{GRR2013}.

-\citet{HZL2018} have examined the stellar distribution of a spherical stellar cluster on the $e$-$\beta$ plane for a given number of particles and tidal disruption radius by $N$-body experiments.
-They found that there are two interesting features: first, there are two critical values of the orbital eccentricity as a function of $M_{\rm BH}/m_*$ and $\beta$, indicating the distribution of $e$ is coupled with the distribution of $\beta$.
-The light curve characteristics of tidal disruption flares are divided by the two critical eccentricities (see also \citealt{2020ApJ...900....3P}).
-Second, the valid region of the stars causing TDEs is constrained to a certain part of the $e$-$\beta$ plane.
-Although the orbital eccentricity and the penetration factor are important parameters to characterize the TDE flare, little has been known how these orbital parameters are related to the stellar distribution and dynamics in a spherical star cluster.